-Key audit matter How the matter was addressed in our audit As at 31 December 2020, the Fund has investments in Murabaha deposits and Sukuks amounting to SR 11.96 million (31 December 2019: 11.44 million).
+Key audit matter How the matter was addressed in our audit As at 31 December 2020, the Fund has investments in Murabaha deposits and Sukuks amounting to SR 3.01 million.
 These investments are classified and measured at amortized cost and they are subject to risk of impairment in value due to either adverse market situations and / or liquidity constraints faced by the issuer.
 Management considers the above investments impaired when there is an evidence of deterioration in the financial health of the investee, industry or sector performance, changes in technology and operational and financing cash flows.
-We considered this as a key matter since the assessment of impairment requires significant judgement by the management and the potential impact of impairment could be material to the financial statements Our procedures included the following: Evaluating the appropriateness of the Fund's policies related to investments and comparing with applicable accounting standards; An assessment of the creditworthiness of the counterparties of Murabaha deposits and Sukuks; Analyzing the cash flows from the instruments to consider any defaults based on the terms and conditions of the offering documents of Sukuks and Murabaha deposits; and Assessing the adequacy of the related disclosures.
+We considered this as a key matter since the assessment of impairment requires significant judgement by the management and the potential impact of impairment could be material to the financial statements Evaluating the appropriateness of the Fund's policies related to investments and comparing with applicable accounting standards; An assessment of the creditworthiness of the counterparties of Murabaha deposits and Sukuks.
+Analyzing the cash flows from the instruments to consider any defaults based on the terms and conditions of the offering documents of Sukuks and Murabaha deposits.
+Assessing the adequacy of the related disclosures.